<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 — Dr. Megan Sandel, Associate Professor, Pediatrics, at Boston University School of Medicine, testifying before Congress.

 Healthier kids do better in school, but that’s not the only educational benefit linked to homeownership.
-Studies on how homeownership impacts education are challenging because so many variables are involved.
-However, research has shown that the following are also true:
+Research has shown that the following are also true:

 • Children in homeownership situations achieve better education outcomes, including high school completion and college attendance, than children in rental households.